 As a leader, I am really a steward of the health of our business ecology: the well-being of our people, the vibrancy of our resource base, and the enactment of our foundational culture of caring internally, with clients, and with the greater natural, industrial, and social ecologies in which we are embedded.

 Seeing the Rainforest Through the Trees

-SweetRush inches in this direction as well.
+SweetRush continues moving in this direction as well.
 We seem to understand that abundance is all around us, and by opening up to and showing up for that abundance, we can increase it rather than just taking it away from others.
-We are connecting our systems to the systems of clients who share our values and want to create more dynamic and collaborative commerce; better products in more ethical ways.
-Much is unfolding in this realm of work we now call “Good Things.”
+We are connecting our systems to the systems of clients who share our values and want to create more dynamic and collaborative commerce: better products in more ethical ways.
+And we’re directly supporting nonprofits and foundations, amplifying their impact with our craft under the banner of services we call “Good Things.”

 This post is about seeing the rainforest through the trees — the birds eye-view if you will.
-Our evolution as a company in a landscape of companies is increasingly waking up to this very new and yet ancient way of organizing.
-I have shared only the very beginning of an unfolding story about how one small organization is evolving and creating itself.
-Learning what SweetRush has to offer the world around it and the people who comprise it has been an epic journey on many levels but also merely the start of an adventure.
+Our evolution as a company in a landscape of companies is inspired by this very new and yet ancient way of organizing.
+I have shared only the very beginning of an unfolding story about how one organization continues to evolve and create itself.
+Learning what SweetRush has to offer the world around it and the people who comprise it has been an epic journey on many levels, yet at the same time, always feels like the start of a new adventure.

 Enjoy this article?
 We’re so glad you did.
 Read more and connect with our CEO Andrei Hedstrom on LinkedIn!